Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 One a final note on this subject, my husband and I went up to the Feast of Tabernacles service observed at a Messianic congregation in St. Paul, Minnesota.
-On our way home, we passed a sign that read, "Hidden falls."
+We passed a sign that read, "Hidden falls."
 On the way up, I just so happened to be reading an article by "Jewish Jewels" about the "Feast of Tabernacles," and the title was "Hide and Seek" it was about being hidden in God's tabernacle, in His presence.
 Isn't it a comforting thought that we can hide in Him and tabernacle in His secret place?

-As I pondered these things, I realized that I have been trying to hide myself all of my life.
-I can remember being only four and looking for a secret place where no one knew where I was.
+As I pondered these things, I realized that I had been trying to hide myself all of my life.
+I remember being only four and looking for a secret place where no one knew where I was.
 It felt safe, peaceful, and quiet.
 It was a place that I had to seek after.
 I believe what He was showing me was that.
-Jesus, our "Eternal Source" of "Living Waters," our safe hiding place must be sought after.
+Jesus, our "Eternal Source" of "Living Waters," our safe hiding place, must be sought after.

 One thing I have desired of the LORD,That will I seek: That I may dwell in the house of the LORD All the days of my life, To behold the beauty of the LORD, And to inquire in His temple.
 For in the time of trouble He shall hide me in His pavilion (tabernacle); In the secret place of His tabernacle He shall hide me; He shall set me high upon a rock.

 Seeking exhibits our faith because, according to Hebrews 11:6, "without faith, it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who diligently seek Him."
 God can do nothing for us apart from faith.
 It is how His Kingdom functions.
 I won't seek after something I don't believe.
 He asks us to attempt to activate our faith, which will enable us to see the things that are not seen in this natural realm.